13 15 15Call

 WINNER Personal Injury Law Firm of the Year

-However, if you have serious injuries that are not assessed correctly, you may not be able to make a common law claim and your compensation payout could be significantly lower.
-The average payout across all TAC claims is just under $36k.
-In other words, if you get an incorrect assessment or fail to submit strong evidence to support your serious injury claim, you could miss out on significant entitlements.
+However, if you have serious injuries that are not assessed correctly, you could miss out on compensation you’re entitled to.
+In other words, if you get an incorrect assessment or fail to submit strong evidence to support your TAC claim, you could miss out on a significant lump sum.

 Call 13 15 15 or chat to us now for free advice